raspberrypilearning/interactive-animation/en/step_1.md

 You will now apply the above skills to create your own project where you will choose your own sprites and backdrop to create a unique interactive animation.

 ## What you will make
-In this example project, Popping balloons, the balloons move around the screen in different ways using loops.
-When the user clicks on any balloon, the balloon pops and dissappears.
+In this example project below, Popping balloons, the balloons move around the stage in different ways using loops.

+--- task ---

+Click the green flag to start the program.
+When you click on a balloon, it will pop and dissappear.

 --- no-print ---
 Click on the green flag to see this example project run: